-Our recent data simulations and conversations with market experts - analysed in this report - reveal fascinating market understand: while airlines might be purchasing up to 144 million eligible emissions units by January 2028, the Paris Agreement is creating unique supply dynamics that will define this nascent market.
+Our recent data simulations and conversations with market experts - analysed in this report - reveal fascinating market tensions that airlines and stakeholders should understand: while airlines might be purchasing up to 144 million eligible emissions units by January 2028, the authorization process under Article 6 of the Paris Agreement is creating unique supply dynamics that will define this nascent market.

 What makes this particularly challenging is the chain of uncertainty it creates.
 Many regulators haven't yet defined enforcement rules, airlines are hesitant to commit without supply certainty, and host countries see no urgency to accelerate the authorization of credits without clear demand signals.
+This report represents Sylvera's first comprehensive exercise to quantify these dynamics through our state-of-the-art agent-based market simulation, to delve deeper into the issues at play and project potential scenarios.